agrawal-d/cph-submit/readme.md

 Browser add on that enables Codeforces submit with [Competitive Programming Helper](https://github.com/agrawal-d/cph)

-Works for Firefox.
-Chrome release may be made available in the future.
+Available for Firefox (see below) and Google Chrome (under review).

 ## Installation